 - As my birth indicates, I’ve been a perfectionist procrastinator from the start and have been battling it my entire life. 😅 I’m in the thick of unlearning those habits now.

-- I am the third out of four generations in my family who have lived in Tokyo, Japan, even though we are all Caucasian Americans—my grandparents, my parents, my husband and I, and then my kids (who were born there).
+- I am the third out of four generations in my family who have lived in Tokyo, Japan, even though we are all Caucasian Americans—my grandparents, my parents, my husband and I, and then our two sons (both of whom were born there).
 I’ve lived a total of 22 years in Japan so far.
 I’m currently living in Texas, USA, for the first time, though I’ve also lived in Illinois and Indiana.

 - My grandparents were and my parents are long-term missionaries.
 My husband and I worked at a missionary kid school for six years.
 I’m what they call a TCK, or an adult Third Culture Kid! 🇯🇵🇺🇸

 - I speak English and Japanese.
 I also used to be fluent in SEE (sign language), but I’ve gotten rather rusty.
 These days I speak a lot in GIFs and emojis. 😆